 Table 2: Proposed Phase IV Low-Income Savings Targets

 Table 3: Proposed Phase IV Peak Demand Reduction Targets

 Timeline for Act 129 Finalization

 The PUC provided a timeline for next steps in the table below.
 The public should note that there are opportunities to give feedback to the Tentative Implementation Order.
 There will also be opportunities to weigh in on the EDC filed plans in fall and winter 2020.

 Deeper Dive into the Market Potential Study

 As noted, the Market Potential Study (MPS) is the basis that the PUC uses to decide if a Phase IV of Act 129 is cost-effective, as well as to help design the performance targets for the phase.

 - The team modeled a low-income spending carve-out consistent with historical EDC levels in the low-income sector: approximately 13 percent of EE budgets.

 - The modeling did not include “fuel switching opportunities that replace electric heating with fossil fuels.”

 - The model began with a full Technical Potential and then narrowed down to the Program Potential.
 Economic Potential does not include any non-measure program costs, which are first considered in the Achievable Potential scenario.
-Finally, the Program Potential is budget constrained so it eliminates measures that are only marginally cost-effective.
-Getting to the Program Potential also meant adjusting for market barriers to adoption and modeling program ramp-up curves and accounting for budget constraints, and a LMI carve-out.
+Finally, the Program Potential is budget constrained so it eliminates measures that are potentially cost-effective in lieu of available funding.
+Getting to the Program Potential also meant adjusting for market barriers to adoption which is reflected in the acquisition cost, modeling program ramp-up curves and accounting for budget constraints, and including a low-income carve-out.